 While serving with EHK-12, the program participated in the 5th Avenue Theatre High School Musical Theatre Awards for many years.
 From 2004-2016, Shileah was nominated or honorably mentioned for Outstanding Direction 9 times (winning in 2016), Outstanding Overall Musical 6 times (winning in 2014), Outstanding Musical Direction 4 times, Outstanding Choreography twice, Outstanding Costuming 9 times (winning in 2009) and Outstanding Scenic Design 3 times (winning in 2006).
 In addition, the program received Educational Impact Awards 3 times and was nominated for Distinctive Programing in 2005.
 Her students have been nominated over 70 times, and many have been honored with 5th Avenue Awards for their work and performances.

-Working in varying capacities as Performer, Lighting/Sound Engineer, and Choreographer, Nicholas has been involved with Ballyhoo Theatre from its first show in 1999.
+Working in varying capacities as Performer, Lighting/Sound Engineer, and Choreographer, Nicholas (he/him) has been involved with Ballyhoo Theatre from its first show in 1999.
 He has also performed in many school productions, community theatre, and professional productions in the Seattle area.
 His parents Michael and Shileah supported and encouraged a desire to tap dance from a young age, and even threw in some piano and voice lessons for good measure!
 He's joined by his three brothers, his grandmother, and his wonderful spouse Hannah, all of whom are curious, multi-talented, creative people.
 Nicholas believes a life-long education in the arts can bring communities together, and bring new perspective and sense of meaning to all aspects of life.
 Working in the computer science and engineering industries for nearly a decade now, he considers an arts background especially relevant as new ways of communicating pose new challenges and opportunities for human connection.
 Nicholas is proud to bring his unique skills to bear in service of the arts as a board member of Ballyhoo Theatre!

-© Ballyhoo Theatre 2017.
+© Ballyhoo Theatre 2022.
 All Rights Reserved.